 Pink Diamonds Hold Best Southwest Community Health Fair & Bike Ride Oct.
-14
+12

 Best Southwest Community Health Fair and Bike Ride

-The event will be held Oct.
-14 at the D. L. Hopkins Senior Center, 206 James Collins Blvd. in Duncanville.
-The bike ride starts at 7:30 a.m., and free helmets and safety vests will be provided to participants.
+The health fair is on 10/12 from 9am-12pm, and the bike ride is also on 10/12 at the D. L. Hopkins Senior Center, 206 James Collins Blvd. in Duncanville.
+The bike ride starts at 8:00 a.m., and free helmets and safety vests will be provided to participants.

 Kids Rodeo